jadecobra/python_tdd_exercises/source/AssertionError.rst

    E       AssertionError: True is not false

-this is familiar, it was the first failing test we wrote in `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_
+this is familiar, it was the first failing test we wrote in :doc:`How I setup a Test Driven Development Environment`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-we will update ``test_AssertionErrors_with_false`` to make it pass
+we will update ``test_assertion_errors_with_false`` to make it pass

 .. code-block:: python